 A more obvious cause is lack of sleep.
 When you can’t breathe well through your nose or you are coughing and sneezing all night, it’s hard to get a good night’s sleep.
 Finally, if you are not careful choosing the right over-the-counter (OTC) allergy medications (that aren’t non-drowsy allergy medicines), they may cause drowsiness or disrupt your sleep.

 Do Antihistamines Make You Sleepy?

 It depends on the type.
 Allergy symptoms are caused by your body’s defense system, called the immune system.
-If you have allergies, your immune system identifies otherwise harmless substances like mold spores or tree pollens as foreign invaders, and launces an attack against them.
+If you have allergies, your immune system identifies otherwise harmless substances like mold spores or tree pollen as foreign invaders, and launches an attack against them.
 One of the main chemicals released is histamine.
 It causes allergic rhinitis and itchy, watery eyes.
 To treat your seasonal allergy symptoms, you may opt for over the counter medication found in the allergy section of your pharmacy.
-These are OTC antihistamines, and are effective for some seasonal allergy sufferers because they block the effects of histamine.
+These are OTC antihistamines and are effective for some seasonal allergy sufferers because they block the effects of histamine.

 There are two types of OTC antihistamines.
 Older antihistamines, called first-generation antihistamines cause drowsiness along with dry eyes and constipation.
 Common brand names are Benadryl and Chlor Trimeton.
 Both the FDA and ACAAI suggest avoiding these antihistamines.

 The best bet is to ask your doctor to recommend an OTC allergy medication or to choose a newer non-sedating OTC antihistamine.
 Non-sedating means it won’t make you sleepy.
 There are several OTC non-drowsy antihistamine brands, such as Zyrtec, Claritin, and Allegra.
 Look for non-sedating on the label or ask your pharmacist.